 These assumptions seem to hold for all unary elementary functions of real analysis, many of which are, of course, partial.
-We make a conjecture with regard to this. © 2014 Elsevier Inc. All rights reserved.
+We make a conjecture with regard to this.

-1. Introduction
+1. INTRODUCTION

 1.1.
-Background
+Background.

 In this paper we study computability of partial functions on the reals.
 We develop and compare a number of models of computability for such functions.